 My advice is to make the dough the night before and then bake it the next morning, or make the dough in the morning and then bake the ciabattas at night.
+This way we make sure the dough has all the time it needs to rest, without needing to knead.

-The result is a bread that´s just perfect to make a sandwich with, or eat it with some oil, ham and tomato, YUM!
+The result is a bread that’s just perfect to make a sandwich with, or eat it with some oil, ham and tomato, YUM!

 - 3 1/5 C (400 gr) flour